How to Write the Best Sister of the Bride Speech

 • Humor: Sarah injects humor by sharing “awkward” stories.
 This lightens the mood and creates a sense of connection with the audience.

 • Sentimentality: The core of the speech is heartfelt.
-By sharing personal stories about growing up with the bride, Sarah highlights their bond and the significance of the occasion.
+By sharing personal stories about growing up with the bride, Sarah highlights their bond and the occasion’s significance.
 Ending with a tribute to her sister adds a layer of emotional depth.

 • Storytelling: Sarah uses anecdotes and personal experiences to illustrate her points.
 This makes the speech relatable and engaging, allowing guests to connect on a personal level.